 International participants are invited to purchase basic health insurance coverage offered through Collegiate Insurance Resources via Fordham University’s Office for International Services.
 For information on benefits and coverage, participants should contact Malinda Townsend at 610-537-9461.

 Please note that this coverage is only available to international, or “non-immigrant” students.
 This coverage is not available to U.S. citizens, resident aliens, or permanent residents.

-Discounted early registration fees are refundable up to the corresponding fee deadline, after which no fees will be refunded.
+Discounted early registration fees are refundable, up to the corresponding fee deadline, after which no fees will be refunded.
 Registrants who withdraw prior to the applicable fee deadline will receive a full refund, minus the non-refundable $100 registration fee.
-Registrants who apply in the regular registration cycle (after May 29) and withdraw from the program between June 1 and June 15, 2017 will be charged an additional $500 withdrawal fee.
-After June 15, 2017, no fees will be refunded.
+Registrants who apply in the regular registration cycle (on or before June 1) and withdraw from the program between June 1 and July 1, 2018 will be charged an additional $500 withdrawal fee.
+After July 2, 2018, no fees will be refunded.

 All participants are required to submit a non-refundable $100 Registration Fee.
 The program fee is $2950, and covers tuition for approximately 60 hours of instruction, course materials, lunch on weekdays and extracurricular activities.

 The final deadline to register is June 1, 2018, after which participants will only be accepted if space is available.